utisss/ctf/README.md

 Feel free to consult this repository and try challenges yourself!
 We usually keep challenges running for a few days after the events on [ctf.isss.io](http://ctf.isss.io), but once those are down they'll be moved here.

-If you'd like to contact any of the officers about these challenges, you can reach us through our website, [isss.io](http://isss.io).
+If you'd like to contact any of the officers about these challenges, you can reach us through our website, [isss.io](http://isss.io), or over email at [officers@isss.io](mailto:officers@isss.io).